inBeat/inbeat-website/content/top-influencers/instagram/models/canada/montreal/_index.md

 ---
-title: Top 10 Models Instagram Influencers In Montreal In 2022
+title: Top 10 Models Instagram Influencers In Montreal In 2023
 description: >-
-  Find top models Instagram influencers in Montreal in 2022.
-Most popular hashtags: #model #montreal #photography.
+  Find top models Instagram influencers in Montreal in 2023.
+Most popular hashtags: #model #montreal #vancouver #beauty.
 platform: Instagram
-hits: 58
+hits: 26
-text_top: See the best Instagram influencers on inBeat.
+text_top: Identify the most popular Instagram accounts on inBeat.
-text_bottom: Our platform holds 58 Instagram influencers like this in Montreal, Canada for you to collaborate.
+text_bottom: inBeat aggregates 26 Instagram influencers like this in Montreal, Canada for you to pitch.
 profiles:
   - username: "chelseyboll"
     fullname: >-